Bridgwater Shooting Club (Clay Section) Rules

 - It is recommended that shotguns are carried in slips between stands.

-- Shooting must not be undertaken when under the influence of alcohol or drugs.
+- Shooting must not be undertaken when under the influence of alcohol or

-- Any animals on the shoot site must be kept on a lead at all times.
-Minors must be adequately supervised at all times.
+- Any animals on the shoot site must be supervised at all times, dogs must be

 - If a 'misfire' should occur, keep the gun pointing downrange for a minimum of 20 seconds before opening the gun.